31Sanskrati/Python/README.md

 # Learning Python

+## General Info
-Currently I am learning Python for a project.
-Here I am going to upload my python language practice.
+I am learning :thinking: Python.
+And in this repository, I upload my code while I am learning :point_up_2:.

-Uploaded my python code
+## Technologies
+I have used
+- Python

+## Setup
+You just have to copy the code and save it with the extension .py in your machine and you are good to go.

+## Repositiory Status
+Not finished yet.